 Gallery images may be from the same game for a different platform.

 Super Smash Bros.
-Melee is the GameCube's top selling title by far, making it a huge success and one of the main games to boost the console's sale noticeably.
-Its main appeal derives from its large player base; being simple enough for many players to play, while having a fairly large competitive scene.
-In fact, Melee was competitive enough to be featured in many fighting game competitions, alongside the likes of "classic" fighters such as Street Fighter and King of Fighters.
+Melee was one of the GameCube's best selling titles.
+It was a huge financial success and one of the main games to boost the console's sale noticeably.
+Its main appeal derives from its large player base as well as being simple enough for many players to play.
+Following its release Melee was featured in many fighting game competitions such as EVO and MLG events.

 Super Smash Bros.
 Melee was developed by HAL Laboratory, with Masahiro Sakurai as the head of production.
 The game was one of the first games released on the Nintendo GameCube and highlighted the advancement in graphics from the Nintendo 64.
 The developers wanted to pay homage to the debut of the GameCube by making an opening FMV sequence that would attract people's attention to the graphics.
 HAL worked with three separate graphic houses in Tokyo to make the opening sequence.
 On their official website, the developers posted screen shots and information highlighting and explaining the attention to physics and detail in the game, with references to changes from its predecessor.

-The game's soundtrack was also extremely appreciated, being formed by a large series of remixes and remakes of classic Nintendo tunes and some new ones as well.
+The game's soundtrack featured a large series of remixes and remakes of classic Nintendo tunes and some new ones as well.

 The game plays in the same format of its predecessor.
 A big part of the fighting is items, objects that have direct or indirect effects in battle.
 The way a player approaches this game can greatly differ with some players opting for crazy 4-player item matches and others choosing to have one on one fights on the more standard stages.
 Most of these originated from a previous Nintendo franchise which may or may not be represented in the game by a character.
 The actual game unfolds exactly like the earlier title, with it's percentage based system and knock-out of stage concept.